“Sit down over here” Michael’s mother instructed him as they walked along the balcony of Symphony Hall.

 “My daughter is deaf, she’s never heard music before.
 This is the first time she has ever experienced a concert and is listening to the orchestra by feeling the vibrations in the speaker down there.”

 The boy smiled and looked down at the girl who was eagerly anticipating his response.
-He nodded and delighted, she went back and put her arms and head down on the box, feeling it vibrate as the theme for Star Wars played out.
+He nodded and delighted, she went back and put her arms and head down on the box, feeling it vibrate as the next piece in the Star Wars ensemble played out.

 During the intermission, the girl came back up to her mother gesturing excitedly.
 The boy stepped across the aisle to the woman.
 “Why does she move her hands like that?”

 “It’s how she talks.
 It’s called sign language.”
-The woman made a sign with her hand off of her forehead, “This means ‘hello’.”
+The woman made a sign with her hand off of her forehead in a motion, “This means ‘hello’.”

 The boy looked at the girl and gestured ‘hello’.
 The girl signed some more gestures, to which the woman translated.
 “Her name is Kasmira.
-She wants to know if you would like to know where you’re from.”
+She wants to know where you’re from.”